wing5wong/artisan-whs-static/source/_news/2020-10-15_whanganui-mens-team-claim-silver-at-national-roller-hockey-club-champs.md

 Fitness, who is a member of New Zealand's national team, said he was proud of the way they played, and because most of the starting line-up were still under 20, the team had a bright future ahead.

 "Whanganui took home three medals, and our under 14s (Whanganui Lightening) won their final 14-2.
-Our division two team came second and our under 17s came third.
+Our division two team came third and our under 17s came second.

 "At the moment we actually have two kids' teams, and there seems to be quite a bit of interest in roller hockey here in Whanganui.